gorsuch/dockerc/README.md

 A lightweight docker client that focuses on:

 * returning simple data structures instead of any defined object model
-* normalization of parameters
+* normalization of parameters (`:snake_cased` symbols for everyone!)
 * exceptions thrown in exceptional cases
-* explicit code to reduce confusion
+* explicit code paths to reduce confusion

+This is an early release, currently being used to prove out some process management experiments.

 ## Installation